mathesar-foundation/mathesar-wiki/projects/2023-07-backend-fixes.md

 ## Solution

 Will start with block-prone issues.
 If or when I am blocked on any of these issues, I will work on the block-proof issues.
-Once these issues are resolved, I will work on the other issues.
+Once block-prone issues are resolved, I will work on the remaining block-proof issues.
 If I were to do it the other way around, I'd risk being blocked with nothing to do.

 ### Block-prone issues